Simon-Brandt/ShellArgparser/README.md

 - ***Type:*** *filepath* (Filepath)
 - ***Allowed values:*** Any legit filepath or the empty string `""`
 - ***Default value:*** `""`
-- ***Description:*** The path to a CSV file holding the translation of auto-generated parts in the help and usage messages.
+- ***Description:*** The path to a simplified YAML file holding the translation of auto-generated parts in the help and usage messages.
 This file can be used by multiple scripts.
-As a CSV file, it contains the translation in a column-wise layout, separated by [`ARGPARSER_ARG_DELIMITER_1`](#argparser_arg_delimiter_1) characters.
-The first row (the header) specifies the language identifier used for the [`ARGPARSER_LANGUAGE`](#argparser_language), thereby, one column must be the default `"en"`.
+As a YAML file, it contains the translation in a key&ndash;value layout, separated by colons and using significant indentation.
+Each group key must specify the language identifier used for the [`ARGPARSER_LANGUAGE`](#argparser_language).
 As many languages as desired can be given, which allows the localization for multiple languages with just one `ARGPARSER_TRANSLATION_FILE`.
-The columns, including `"en"`, can be in any order.
+The rows can be in any order.

 ### `ARGPARSER_UNSET_ARGS`